tseringlamanyc/usv-2022/README.md

 - [ ] Allow users to upload photos while creating a restaurant
 - [ ] Show restaurants based on zipcodes
 - [ ] Able to post reviews
+- [ ] Add responsiveness for tablets

 ## Challenges encountered
-- Manipulating date object inorder to make it more user friendly
+- Manipulating date object in order to make it more user friendly

 ```js
 const change12To24 = (str) => {